 While Surfshark's network is smaller than some, the VPN service makes it up on features and speed.
 Let's start off with the biggest win it offers: unlimited device support.
 If you want to run your entire home or office on Surfshark's VPN, you don't have to worry about how many devices you have on or connected.
 It also offers anti-malware, ad-blocking and tracker-blocking as part of its software.

 And it's fast.
 With more than 3,200 servers in 65 countries, we lost less than 17% of average internet speed during our most recent speed tests.
-That's faster than the 27% speed loss we saw in previous tests, and pushes it ahead of ExpressVPN to be the current front-runner in our speed comparisons.
+That's faster than the 27% speed loss we saw in previous tests, even if it can't quite keep up with ExpressVPN's jaw-dropping 2% speed loss.

 The VPN provider has a solid range of app support, running on Mac, Windows, iOS, Android, Fire TV and routers.
 Additional devices such as game consoles can be configured for Surfshark via DNS settings.
 We particularly like the feature that allows you to whitelist certain apps and websites to automatically bypass the VPN.
 For some business uses, this can be critically important.